weberlab-hhu/Predmoter/docs/performance.md

 2. PredmoterSequence2:
     - argument: ``--ram-efficient true`` (default)
     - reads data directly from the hard-drive/file for each chunk
-    - takes no time before the training to process the data
+    - takes less time (the longest tested around 15 min) before the training to process the data
-    - slows down training as the data is always reprocessed at each get_item call
+    - slows down training a bit as the data is always reprocessed at each get_item call
     - extremely RAM efficient
     - **Warning:** Don't move the input data while Predmoter is running.